slviajero/tinybasic/MANUAL.md

 ### Introduction

 The hardware section of the interpreter contains mechanism to make the platform look the same.
 This works for many platforms but there are exceptions.
 BASIC language features work differently on these systems.
 In this chapter these exceptions are described.

+### POSIX systems

+Systems compiled with the POSIX hardware driver use the features of the OS for most I/O operations.
+They differ from Arduino's and other MCU in some aspects.

+Ususally BASIC is started from the command line on these systems.
+The BASIC interpreter can be started with a file argument.
+In this case the interpreter starts and runs the file and terminates after the program has ended.

+./basic file.bas

+will run the program and after completion the OS shell command prompt will reappear.

+The compiler flag TERMINATEAFTERRUN controls this feature.
+It is set to 1 by default.
+If set to 0 in basic.h, BASIC will not terminate after the end of the program.

+./basic file.bas hello

+will pass the argument to the special string @A$.
+Only the first argument is processed and stored in the string.
+Multiple arguments need to be quoted

+./basic file.bas "hello world"

+will pass both words to @A$.

 ### Wemos D1R1 systems and shields